mit-rss/wall_follower_tesse/README.md

 | lab report grade (out of 10) | 70% |
 | average speed grade (out of 10) | 10% |

 The average speed grade refers to how fast your racecar is able to complete the wall following tracks - see below for details on the tracks and how to use the starter code to obtain your racecar's average speed.
-The raw 10-point average speed grade (accounting for 1 out of the 10 points of your total lab grade) is calculated as follows:
+The raw 10-point average speed grade (accounting for 10% of your total lab grade) is calculated as follows:

     5 * min(1, your_simple_speed / staff_simple_speed) + 5 * min(1, your_complex_speed / staff_complex_speed)